 Bangalore comes second only to Delhi in the list of most accident-prone Indian cities.
 Figures suggest that while road accidents claim a life every 6 minutes in India, about 8,000 accidents happen every year in Bangalore alone.
 According to available data on deaths in accidents, about 60 percent of the deaths occur because, non-availability of medical aid like ambulance, first aid within the ‘golden hour’.

-There are also many diagnostic centres in the city which ply transport vehicles or ambulances for their patients.
-These just have a stretcher in them and are mostly used to transport patients between hospitals and diagnostic centres.
+There are also many diagnostic centers in the city which ply transport vehicles or ambulances for their patients.
+These just have a stretcher in them and are mostly used to transport patients between hospitals and diagnostic centers.